The Hidden Costs of Voice AI Wrappers: Dependency, Pricing, and Support Risks

 Native platforms like Trillet own their infrastructure, meaning:

 For agencies building recurring revenue businesses, infrastructure reliability isn't optional.
-A single outage affecting multiple clients can damage reputations that took months to build.
+A single outage affecting multiple clients can damage reputations that took months to build, and clients rarely care whose fault it was.
+They only know that the AI receptionist they pay you for stopped answering.

 The Compounding Uptime Problem

-That translates to 18+ hours of potential downtime per month.
+That 97.5% translates to roughly 18 hours of potential downtime per month, versus about 3.5 hours at a true 99.5%.
 For agencies promising 24/7 availability to clients, this creates an impossible situation: you're making guarantees your platform architecture cannot keep.
+What to do: ask any platform whether it owns each of those five layers or resells them, and treat every layer it does not own as another company that can take your clients offline without warning.

 How Do Provider Pricing Changes Affect Wrapper Users?